7enderhead/antiweb/documentation/source/antiweb.rst

    * :py:class:`IMPORTANT`: If you get a connection error the reason is most likely your proxy.
 You then have to use a tool like "cntlm" and add a proxy flag when running pip, example:

-   The code begins in file antiweb.py at line 2652:
    ::

        pip install sphinx --proxy http://localhost:8123 //in case you are using cntlm your proxy will be localhost

-   The code begins in file antiweb.py at line 2656:
    ::

         pip uninstall babel //uninstall babel because of incompatibility

-   The code begins in file antiweb.py at line 2660:
    ::

        pip install babel==1.3 //install compatible version